-As new Eligible Customers move into the City, they will have an opportunity to join the Program.
-New Eligible Customers will initially be placed on Basic Service.
+As new Eligible Customers move into the Town, they will have an opportunity to join the Program.
+New Eigible Customers will initially be placed on Basic Service.
 They will then receive an opt-out notice and will be enrolled in the aggregation unless they choose to opt out within the opt-out period.
 New customers will be offered the same price as the existing customers, with the exception of new Very Large Commercial and Industrial Customers ("VLC&I Customers").
 New VLC&I Customers are defined as any customer that is on the utility's largest rate class and has historical or projected consumption in excess of 1,000,000 kWh per year.
-These customers will be offered a price that reflects market prices at the time of enrollment.
+These customers, if any, will be offered a price that reflects market prices at the time of enrollment.

 All customers will have the right to opt out of the Program at any time at no charge and may return to Basic Service at any time after Program enrollment.
 Customers that opt out will have the right to return to the Program at any time.
-For these customers, the competitive supplier may offer either the same price as the existing customers or a price that reflects market conditions at the time of their return.
+They may be offered either the Program price or a price that reflects market conditions at the time of their return.